Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 4. The major differences between BIBTEX’s use of these files and biblatex’s use of them is that biblatex allows many more different types of fields, and is generally more up-to-date; and biber sorts UTF-8 correctly, and is more configurable.

-5. This can be confusing to outsiders: it’s not clear how they refer to conventional footnotes, or if they even use them.
+5. This can be very confusing to outsiders: it’s not clear how they refer to conventional footnotes, or if they even use them.